HermanMartinus/justsketchme-frontend/_drafts/planning-a-fight-scene-with-justsketchme.md

 ![](/uploads/fightfight-1.png)

 Any scene, whether they include fighting or not, needs some kind of exposition for it to make sense to the viewer.
 Let's say that these two would-be combatants consist of a scrappy female hacker wanting to get into a heavily guarded building and an imposing cyborg bodyguard.
-You don't have to know that per se, but it helps to set them up in a way that suggest he's blocking her path and she's not happy about it.
+You don't have to know that per se, but it helps to set them up in a way that suggests he's blocking her path and she's not happy about it.

 ![](/uploads/fightfight-2.png)

 Next, try misdirecting the viewer even if you both know what's about to go down.
-She waves him off and leaves, and he returns to his post. oR isS sHeE?!?****
+She waves him off and leaves, and he returns to his post.
+OR dOes sHeE?!?****

 Initiation